 The eggs will remain slightly above the water for weeks to months, but the water levels need to rise to hatch since they need to be completely submerged.
 Once hatched, they move to the larvae stage consuming microorganisms underwater for roughly five days before growing into a pupa.

 The pupa stage only lasts for about 2-3 days, and when they are adults that will live for about a week.
 The danger is when a female lays eggs, she can lay eggs about three nights after only mating once.
 The female does not need anything too specific to lay her eggs, just as long as there is standing water.
 Trees that typically hold a lot of water at the base, birdbaths, or even a cup are all it takes for her to lay her eggs.

 Many different things can attract mosquitoes, and knowing what they are will help you reduce the likelihood of targeting you.

-Mosquitoes thrive in wet environments and require a lot of water to maintain life and create it.
-The more standing water in one area, the more mosquitoes will be in the area, no matter where the standing water is.
-Removing standing water will help deter mosquitoes from infesting an area and laying their eggs.
+Mosquitos thrive in wet environments and require a lot of water to maintain life and create it.
+The more standing water in one area, the more mosquitos will be in the area, no matter where the standing water is.
+Removing standing water will help deter mosquitos from infesting an area and laying their eggs.

 Everyone naturally exhales carbon dioxide when breathing; unfortunately, mosquitoes are attracted to carbon dioxide.
 They can detect carbon dioxide from up to 30 feet away, which means a runner may be their prime target.